 Only real estate licensees who are members of the National Association of REALTORS® are properly called REALTORS®.
 Look for the REALTOR® logo on the business card or other marketing and sales literature.
 REALTORS® are committed to treat all parties to a transaction honestly.
 Alton & Westall, like all REALTORS®, subscribes to a strict "code of ethics", and our professionals strive to maintain a higher level of knowledge of the process of buying and selling real estate.

-- When selling your home, your REALTOR® can give you up-to-date information on what is happening in the marketplace and the price, financing, terms and condition of competing properties.
+- When selling your home, your REALTOR® can give you up-to-date information on what is happening in the marketplace and price.
 These are key factors in getting your property sold at the best price, quickly and with minimum hassle.

 - Your REALTOR® markets your property to other real estate agents and the public.
 Often, your REALTOR® can recommend repairs or cosmetic work that will significantly enhance the salability of your property.
 In many markets across the country, over 50% of real estate sales are cooperative sales; that is, a real estate agent other than yours brings in the buyer.
 Your REALTOR® acts as the marketing coordinator, disbursing information about your property to other real estate agents through a Multiple Listing Service or other cooperative marketing networks, open houses for agents, etc. The REALTOR® Code Of Ethics requires REALTORS® to utilize these cooperative relationships when they benefit their clients.